-19.8 Pensions and TUPE
+18.8 Pensions and TUPE

-lump sum benefits on redundancy may transfer if they are not purely retirement related.
-This is a very complex area and specific advice should be sought.

-19.8.4 A further layer of protection was introduced under the Pensions Act 2004.
+- 18.8.1 10.15 Occupational pensions specifically sets out some details relating to how the Transfer of Undertakings (Protection of Employment) Regulations (the 'TUPE Regulations') apply to pensions.
+In summary, in the context of a relevant transfer under the TUPE Regulations, terms and conditions for future benefits are protected for employees whose contracts of employment transfer following certain business transfers. - 18.8.2 Normally under the TUPE Regulations the employees transferred from one employer to another become employees of the new employer and their employment contracts automatically transfer to the new employer.
+In most respects this means that the terms and conditions of employment are the same after the transfer.
+However, an exception to this is under Regulation 10(1) which excludes certain rights under occupational pension schemes from transferring to the new employer.
+This exclusion does not apply to personal pension schemes which will include group personal pension schemes and most stakeholder schemes and so contractual rights under these do transfer under TUPE. - 18.8.3 It is to be noted that Regulation 10(2) of the TUPE Regulations brings certain occupational pension rights within the scope of the TUPE Regulations and as a result these will transfer to the new employer.
+In certain circumstances contractual terms in relation to provision of benefits that are not 'old age, invalidity or survivor's benefits' transfer.
+In particular early retirement and provision of pension and lump sum benefits on redundancy may transfer if they are not purely retirement related.
+This is a very complex area and specific advice should be sought. - 18.8.4 A further layer of protection was introduced under the Pensions Act 2004.
 This new protection is in addition to the protections mentioned above and which apply under the TUPE Regulations.
 Under sections 257 and 259 of the Pensions Act 2004 transferring employees who are entitled to benefits under an occupational pension scheme of the old employer, must be provided with certain pension benefits by the new employer.
 The new employer is free to decide what type of scheme it offers but if it offers a defined contribution scheme then under the new arrangements it must match contributions paid by employees to a maximum limit of 6% of gross basic salary or match the transferring employer's contributions (where it was under an obligation to make them).

-19.8.5 If the new employer provides a defined benefit scheme it must generally provide:

-- benefits which are at least at the level required to satisfy the contracting-out reference scheme test under the Pensions Act 1993 regardless of whether the scheme is contracted-out or not; or - employee benefits the value of which equal or exceed 6% of pensionable pay per annum in addition to any member contributions.
+- 18.8.5 If the new employer provides a defined benefit scheme it must generally provide: - benefits which are at least at the level required to satisfy the contracting-out reference scheme test under the Pensions Act 1993 regardless of whether the scheme is contracted-out or not; or - > employee benefits the value of which equal or exceed 6% of pensionable pay per annum in addition to any member contributions.